 Every room is different, acoustically speaking.
 On top of that, a sound source’s position in a room will drastically alter its sound at any significant distance.

 Listening to the room ties in tightly with tip 1 (finding the sweet spot).
-If the room is acoustically dead, the sweet spot will be largely dependent on the sound source itself.
+If the room is acoustically dead, the sweet spot will largely depend on the sound source itself.
 If the room is very reverberant, the sweet spot will be heavily influenced by the room reflections.

-Move around the room and try to find the critical distance (the position where the room sound (initial reflections, reverberation, and standing waves) becomes equally as strong as the direct sound source).
-A mic positioned at the critical distance could sound nice as an ambient additional mic, but will not yield a clean capture of the source.
+Move around the room and find the critical distance (the position where the room sound (initial reflections, reverberation, and standing waves) becomes equally as strong as the direct sound source).
+A mic positioned at the critical distance could sound nice as an ambient additional mic but will not yield a clean capture of the source.

 If the room sound absolutely terrible (many untreated rooms do), it may be best to mic the sources a bit closer than usual to minimize the unflattering room reflections.